List of York City F.C. records and statistics: Honours

 York City have won one major honour in the Football League, when winning the 1983–84 Fourth Division championship.
 With 101 points, York became the first club in the Football League to reach a three-figure points total.
-They have achieved promotion on seven other occasions, most recently in the 2021–22 season, when winning the National League North play-offs.
-York won their first domestic cup competition in the 2011–12 season, beating Newport County in the 2012 FA Trophy Final.
+They have achieved promotion on eight other occasions, most recently in the 2025–26 season, when winning the National League title.
+York won their first domestic cup competition in the 2011–12 season, beating Newport County in the 2012 FA Trophy final.

 York's honours and achievements include the following: